particle-iot/docs/src/content/guide/getting-started/modes.md

 ### Firmware Reset

-Firmware reset is not available on the Photon/P1.
-If you are experiencing problems with your application firmware, use [Safe Mode](#safe-mode) to recover.
+Firmware reset is not available on the Photon/P1, but not to worry!
+If you are experiencing problems with your application firmware, you can use [Safe Mode](#safe-mode) to recover.

 ### Factory Reset

-Factory reset is not available on the Photon/P1.
+Factory reset is not available on the Photon/P1, but not to worry!
 If you are experiencing problems with your application firmware, you can use [Safe Mode](#safe-mode) to recover.

-Wi-Fi credentials are reset by performing a [WiFi Network Reset](wifi-network-reset).
+You can reset Wi-Fi credentials by performing a [WiFi Network Reset](#wifi-network-reset).

 ## Troubleshooting Modes